apache/avro/doc/content/en/docs/next/Specification/_index.md

 Primitive type names (`null`, `boolean`, `int`, `long`, `float`, `double`, `bytes`, `string`) have no namespace and their names may not be defined in any namespace.

 Complex types (`record`, `enum`, `array`, `map`, `fixed`) have no namespace, but their names (as well as `union`) are permitted to be reused as type names.
 This can be confusing to the human reader, but is always unambiguous for binary serialization.
-Due to the limitations of JSON encoding, it is a best practice to use a namespace with these names.
+Due to the limitations of JSON encoding, it is a best practice to use a namespace when using these names.

 A schema or protocol may not contain multiple definitions of a fullname.
 Further, a name must be defined before it is used ("before" in the depth-first, left-to-right traversal of the JSON parse tree, where the types attribute of a protocol is always deemed to come "before" the messages attribute.)